 Adult males who are out of shape should start with a weight no heavier than between 18lbs and 26lbs.
 Moderately fit men should find a weight of between 35lbs and 44lbs a good starting point.
 Athletic men may be comfortable starting with a weight of between 35lbs and 62lbs, or heavier.

 If in doubt, go lower rather than risk an injury that could put you out of action.

 What if I Don’t Have any CrossFit Equipment?

 If you can’t afford to invest in CrossFit equipment, you want to test the waters before spending any money or you just want to get started right away, with a little imagination and improvisation you will be able to do CrossFit workouts at home using furniture and other household items and fixtures that you can find in many parks.
-You can also easily make some simple pieces of exercise equipment to use in your CrossFit home workouts.
+You can also easily make your own CrossFit equipment to use in your CrossFit home workouts.

 Don’t have access to a kettlebell?
 No problem!
 Fill an empty plastic milk or juice bottle with water or sand, secure the lid tightly, and use that.
 Don’t have a barbell?
 Fill two empty plastic bottles with water or sand and screw their lids on tightly.
 Attach the bottles to either end of a metal rod, and there’s your barbell.

 A home gym will enable you to do upper body exercises such as Tricep Dips and Pull-Ups.
 The good news is, you can still do these without one.
 A concrete ledge, the jungle gym at your local park or even a sturdy tree branch is a great substitute for a Pull-Up-Bar.
 A sturdy chair or a park bench can be used to do Tricep Dips.